ver228/tierpsy-tracker/docs/HOWTO.md

 * To see only a summary of the files to be analysed without starting the analysis tick `Only Display Progress Summary`.

 * You can start or end the analysis at specific points by using the `Analysis Start Point` and `Analysis End Point` drop-down menus.
 * If you want to re-analyse a file from an earlier step, delete or rename the output files that were created during the previous run.
 If you only want to overwrite a particular step, you have to delete the corresponding step in the `/provenance_tracking` node in the corresponding file.

 ### Directory to Save the Output Files
 The masked videos created in the [compression step](EXPLANATION.md/#video-compression) are stored in `Masked Videos Dir`.
 The rest of the tracker results are stored in `Tracking Results Dir`.
 In both cases the subdirectory tree structure in `Original Videos Dir` is recreated.

 The reason for creating the parallel directory structure is to make it easy to delete the analysis outputs to re-run with different parameter values.
 It also makes it easy to delete the original videos to save space once you've arrived at good parameter values.
 If you prefer to have the output files in the same directory as the original videos you can set `Masked Videos Dir` and `Tracking Results Dir` to the same value.

-### Parameters Files
-Parameters files created using the [Set Parameters](#set-parameters) widget can be select in the `Parameter Files` box.
-You can also select some previously created files using the drop-down list.
-If no file is selected the [default values](https://github.com/ver228/tierpsy-tracker/blob/dev/tierpsy/helper/params/docs_tracker_param.py) will be used.

 ### Temporary directory
 By default, Tierpsy Tracker creates files in the `Temporary Dir` and only moves them to the `Masked Videos Dir` or the `Tracking Results Dir` when the analysis has finished.
 The reasons to use a temporary directory are: